 You May Need to Stand and Read This

 Human anatomy is designed to move, not sit for the majority of the day.
-In fact many evolutionary anthropologists believe for most of human history we walked on average 6-8 miles per day.
-The technological revolution brought us indoors and we happily sat down.
+In fact, many evolutionary anthropologists believe for most of human history; we walked on average 6-8 miles per day.
+The technological revolution brought us indoors, and we happily sat down.
 The chair borne society was created.
 Many of us spend most of our waking hours in a seat.
 The average American sits for almost 9.5 hours daily!
-Sitting more than 3 hours per day will increase your risk for for all sorts of ailments including lower back and cervical pain (if you don’t already have it).
-An meta analysis of 5 large-scale studies of over 2 million people found that life expectancies of individuals who said they spent more than 3 hours a day sitting were 2 years less than people who spent less than 3 hours sitting.
+Sitting more than 3 hours per day will increase your risk for all sorts of ailments, including lower back and cervical pain (if you don’t already have it).
+A meta-analysis of 5 large-scale studies of over 2 million people found that life expectancies of individuals who said they spent more than 3 hours a day sitting were 2 years less than people who spent less than 3 hours sitting.

 Amazingly exercise does not inoculate you from the dangers of sitting, even if you are a workout fiend and train 5 days per week!
 Research shows active people, who happen to sit a lot (more than 3 hrs per day), are exposed to the same hazards as their non-active brethren.

 One of the easiest ways to cause spinal herniation is through repeated back flexion.
-Crunching your lower back in a static curved position, its natural position when you sit in a chair, will ruin your lumbar (and cervical) discs overtime.
+Crunching your lower back in a static curved position, its natural position when you sit in a chair, will ruin your lumbar (and cervical) discs over time.
 It is no wonder most Americans (over 80%) will complain of ongoing lower back pain at least once in their lives.
-Just by being in a chair, whether you are slouched or upright, will impose low-grade compressive forces that eventually lead to pain.
+Whether you are slouched or upright, just being in a chair will impose low-grade compressive forces that eventually lead to pain.
 Much back pain is directly attributed to a long slow process of repeated and unbalanced postural stress.

 What do you think the best ergonomically seated position is?

 I love trick questions.
 There isn’t any perfect seat or seated position.
 The one thing most chairs have in common is their intrinsic ability to generate back pain.
-The healthiest thing to do when seated for long periods is to vary your position every 10 minutes; i.e sit cross legged, sit leaning back, sit with your feet up, sit up straight etc. And at least once per hour stand up, walk around for a couple of minutes and do a simple stretch up toward the sky.
+When seated for long periods, the healthiest thing to do is to vary your position every 10 minutes; i.e, sit cross legged, sit leaning back, sit with your feet up, sit up straight, etc. And at least once per hour, stand up, walk around for a couple of minutes and do a simple stretch up toward the sky.
 See below: